Italy presents sweeping tax cuts, plans to raise deficit goal

-ROME Italian Prime Minister Matteo Renzi on Wednesday presented a sweeping package of tax cuts, saying they could help economic recovery in the euro zone's third largest economy without breaking EU budget deficit limits.
+ROME Italian Prime Minister Matteo Renzi on Wednesday presented a sweeping package of tax cuts, saying they could help economic recovery without breaking EU budget deficit limits.

 "This is one of the biggest fiscal reforms we can imagine," he told reporters after a cabinet meeting that approved the measures.

-Economy Minister Pier Carlo Padoan said the government would have to evaluate the effect of its measures on public finances and would need to seek EU approval if deficit and debt targets appeared in doubt.

-Renzi, the 39-year-old former mayor of Florence, said his agenda to stimulate the economy and reform Italy's political system was the most ambitious Italy had ever seen as he reeled off tax-cutting plans that he insisted were fully funded.

-Italy is struggling to emerge from its longest post-war recession and Renzi has said job creation and growth, rather than austerity, are his priorities.
+Italy is struggling to emerge from its longest post-war recession and Renzi has made clear that job creation and growth, rather than austerity, will be the focus of his government.

-The tax cuts would mean an extra 80 euros per month in the pay packets of workers earning up to 1,500 euros, Renzi said, adding that the details would be set out in the government's annual forecasting document to be released next month.
+He said the detail of the tax cuts would be set out in the government's annual forecasting document released next month and made clear the budget deficit goal would be raised while remaining below the EU's ceiling of 3 percent of output.

 This month the European Union put Italy on a watch list of just three countries with severe macro-economic imbalances, along with Slovenia and Croatia, due to its weak productivity and massive debt.